python/typing/docs/spec/qualifiers.rst

 **Namespacing metadata:** Namespaces are not needed for metadata since the class used by the metadata object acts as a namespace.

-**Multiple metadata object:** It's up to the tool consuming the metadata to decide whether the client is allowed to have several metadata objects on one type and how to merge those objects.
+**Multiple metadata objects:** It's up to the tool consuming the metadata to decide whether the client is allowed to have several metadata objects on one type and how to merge those objects.